-No matter what the occasion, Traditional Southern Deviled Eggs are a perfect choice to serve and they’re so easy to make.
-You’ll boil a few eggs, mash the yolks together with a few simple ingredients, and you’re done!
+No matter the occasion, Southern Deviled Eggs are a perfect choice to serve, and they’re so easy to make.
+You’ll boil a few eggs, mash the yolks together with a few simple ingredients, and you’re done.
+Serve them with baked ham, Southern potato salad, old-fashioned green beans, and homemade pull-apart rolls for a delicious spring Sunday dinner!

 Deviled Eggs, also known as stuffed eggs, Russian eggs, or dressed eggs, are simply hard-boiled eggs that have been peeled, cut in half, and stuffed with a filling made from the egg yolks mixed with other ingredients such as mayonnaise and mustard.